-Product teams must not only create an amazing product, but they also need to set the stage for the product getting the awareness it requires for trial and user adoption.
+Product teams must not only create a fantastic product, but they also need to set the stage for the product to get the awareness it requires for trial and user adoption.

 “Outside of the product manager, the marketer launching the product should be the most knowledgeable person at your company about that product,” says Marcus Andrews of HubSpot.

-And for existing products rolling out new features, a successful launch and user adoption effort is equally important for maintaining and improving customer satisfaction.
+For existing products rolling out new features, a successful launch and user adoption effort is equally essential for maintaining and improving customer satisfaction.

 “Every piece of a product that isn’t used represents something a customer is paying for, but not realizing value,” says Michael Peach of Pendo.
 “This lowers a customer’s perceived value and ultimately their willingness to renew at current service/ price level, or even renew at all.”

 Attention: How to successfully launch a new product feature

 Building awareness for a new feature is tricky, given the cacophony of marketing messages littering potential customers’ media landscape.
 Getting your value proposition to stand out requires a combination of relevance, context, and education.